Our Mission is to Help You Sleep Better

 A Properly Designed Oral Appliance is a Medically accepted form of Therapy

 Continuous Positive Airway Pressure (CPAP) is considered the "Gold Standard" for the treatment of Obstructive Sleep Apnea (OSA) and if a patient is comfortably and successfully using their CPAP system with regularity then we strongly encourage them to continue to do so.
 However, with follow up studies showing that as many as half the patients diagnosed to use a CPAP machine do not use it on a regular basis or even at all, it might be time to seek an effective alternative form of treatment approved and accepted by physicians and health insurance which also has a much higher acceptance rate by patients.
-To have a CPAP unit sitting by your bed and not being utilized is as dangerous as not having one at all!
-Unfortunately deceased Supreme Court Justice Antoine Scalia and NFL Hall of Famer Reggie White are two famous and notable examples of patients prescribed to use CPAP machines who passed away in their sleep with their CPAP machines sitting close by but not being used.
-The solution?
-A custom made oral appliance designed specifically for treating sleep apnea.
+Having a CPAP unit sitting idly by your bed and not being utilized is as dangerous as not having one at all!
+Unfortunately deceased Supreme Court Justice Antoine Scalia and NFL Hall of Fame member Reggie White are two notable examples of patients who had been prescribed to use CPAP machines but who passed away in their sleep with their CPAP machines sitting idly by and not being utilized.
+The possible solution?
+A custom made oral appliance designed specifically for treating sleep apnea and snoring.